odojs/odo/README.md

 ## Configuration
 Require 'odo/config' into your code to access all configuration.

+Configuration is merged from five sources:
+1. A local config.cson file
+2. A cson formatted environment variable 'ODO_CONFIG'
+3. Individual environment variables like 'EXPRESS_PORT'
+4. A cson formatted environment variable 'ODO_EXAMPLE_ODO_CONFIG'
+5. Individual environment variables like 'ODO_EXAMPLE_EXPRESS_PORT'

-The code reads a local cson file 'config.cson'.
-Use this file to add plugins to your project, add global configuration that won't change per environment and add events and commands you want published and sent at the start of the application.
+Use the local config.cson file to add plugins to your project, add configuration that won't change per environment and add events and commands you want published and sent at the start of the application.

-Additionally an environment variable named 'ODO_CONFIG' is parsed as a cson file.
-Use this for database details and other values that change between development and production environments.
+Use the environment variable named 'ODO_CONFIG' for database details and other values that change between development and production environments and are shared across all applications running on the same computer.

-Using the domain configuration set in config.cson a further environment variable is also loaded as a cson file.
+Using the domain configuration set in config.cson an additional environment variable is also loaded.
 For example if odo: domain: 'odo-example' is present in the config.cson file then 'ODO_EXAMPLE_ODO_CONFIG' is also parsed.
 Use this for configuration specific to a project.

-Direct environment variables are also checked, see config.coffee for a template.
+Direct environment variables are checked, see config.coffee for a template.
 For example both 'EXPRESS_PORT' and 'ODO_EXAMPLE_EXPRESS_PORT' will be checked to get the port express should run on, along with any values set in 'ODO_CONFIG' and 'ODO_EXAMPLE_ODO_CONFIG'.

 ## Eventstore
 Eventstore provides tooling to help implement Event Sourcing.
-The infrustructire includes an extend method to add methods and properties to an aggregate object to support event sourcing and the CQRS pattern.
+The infrastructure includes an extend method to add methods and properties to an aggregate object to support event sourcing and the CQRS pattern.
 It uses the eventstore library and is backed by redis.

 See user.coffee for a web, domain and projection eventstore example.

 ## Hub
 The hub used for cross plugin communication.
-It's following the CQRS pattern separating commands from events.
-The hub is using redis publish and subscribe.
+It follows the CQRS pattern separating commands from events.
+The hub is using redis publish and subscribe with specific channels dedicated to each application.
 Event listers can be bound through the receive method and command handlers can be bound through the handle method.
 Send and publish methods are used to send commands and publish events.

 ```coffee
 define ['odo/hub'], (hub) ->